geodesign/django-wms/docs/index.rst

 Example
 -------
-To create a mapping service, subclass the django-wms layer, map and view classes and connect them to an existing model in django that has a spatial field (such as Point, Polygon or MultiPolygon).
+To create a mapping service, subclass the django-wms layer, map and view classes and connect them to an existing model in django that has a spatial field (such as Point, Polygon, MultiPolygon or Raster).
 An example ``wms_config.py`` module could be specified as follows
 ::
     ### wms_config.py

     # Load django-wms classes
     from wms import maps, layers, views

-    # Load model with spatial field (Point, Polygon or MultiPolygon)
+    # Load model with spatial field (Point, Polygon, MultiPolygon)
     from myapp.models import MySpatialModel

     # Subclass the WmsLayer class and point it to a spatial model
+    # use WmsVectorLayer for vector data and WmsRasterLayer for rasters
-    class MyWmsLayer(layers.WmsLayer):
+    class MyWmsLayer(layers.WmsVectorLayer):
         model = MySpatialModel

     # Subclass the WmsMap class and add the layer to it